hrkrshnn/solsearch/Readme.md

   2. The matching engine should display the original lines affected by solidity, not just the internal representation.
 - **UX**: Work directly with frameworks like foundry.
 Searching for patterns should be as simple as `solsearch --pattern-folder /file/to/patterns .` inside a foundry project.
 - **DB**: Easily query against all verified contracts on Etherscan / Sourcify, by building a cache of the compiled AST.

+Note: the code is quite messy, and to properly do this, a major rewrite of both the DSL and the matching engine is needed.
+Perhaps even writing the visitor pattern directly.